QIWI-API/pull-payments-docs/_responses_en.html.md

 originCcy|String|Currency identifier of the invoice (Alpha-3 ISO 4217 code)
 status	|String|Current [invoice status](#status)
 error	|Integer|[Error code](#errors)
-user|String|The Visa QIWI Wallet user’s ID, to whom the invoice is issued.
-It is the user’s phone number with "tel:" prefix. comment|String|Comment to the invoice
+user|String|The Visa QIWI Wallet userâ€™s ID, to whom the invoice is issued.
+It is the userâ€™s phone number with "tel:" prefix. comment|String|Comment to the invoice

 ## Successful Refund Operations {#response_refund}